-To the hood on our binocular is screwed the blc plate with all description of the characteristics of this model.
+To the hood, on our binocular, is screwed the blc plate with all description of the characteristics of this model.
 All other 12x60 models have these plates fitted to the main body (pictures below).
 The reason for this placement is understandable.
 In this particular model of 12x60, on the main body is another plate of the reticule information fitted into the right ocular.

-In 12x60 models the objective sunshine hoods are in two designs.
-One is as visible on our Kriegsmarine model, and other shape as visible in the 12x60 produced by Carl Zeiss Jena blc and C.P.
+In 12x60 models the objective sunshine hoods are in four or five slightly different designs.
+One is as visible on our Kriegsmarine model, and another shape as visible in the 12x60 produced by Carl Zeiss Jena blc and C.P.
 Goerz - "bpd".

-Pict 18; 12x60 bpd model; ©Anna Vacani
+Pict 18; 12x60 bpd model; @Anna Vacani